lifeBalance/bookshelf-API/README/getting_started.md

 At the top of the file, we are requiring [Gulp][3] and [gulp-nodemon][4].
 Gulp is a task runner, and gulp-nodemon it's a Gulp plugin that allows us to use [Nodemon][5] inside Gulp.
 Our `default` task uses nodemon to watch our JavaScript files, and when changes are detected, our app will be restarted automatically.
 In the callback function we're calling `nodemon` and passing a configuration object.
 In the `script` property we specify the file we want to run, the one that contains our Express server.

 > Note the use of the `env` property for setting environment variables from within Node.
-Here we're setting the `PORT` variable, the same one used in our `app.js` file.
+Here we're setting the `PORT` environment variable, which is gonna be picked up in our `app.js` file.

 Another thing we must do is adding the following line to the `scripts` section of our `package.json` file:
 ```json